Financial-Times/origami-website/_documentation/components.md

 #### How to request a versioned component

-We recommend requesting an Origami component by requesting a version range.
-This range is indicated by a caret (`^`), which will specify a version but will also fetch minor and patch releases in the future.
+We recommend requesting an Origami component by requesting a particular version range, which is indicated by a caret (`^`).
+That syntax will specify a version but will also fetch minor and patch releases in the future.
 So if you request `o-message@^2.3.0`, you will get `v2.3.0`.
 But when we release a minor (`v2.4.0`) of that component further down the line, it means you'll automatically get that, too.

-<aside>There are different characters that <a href="https://semver.npmjs.com/" class="o-typography-link--external" target="\_blank" rel="noopener">specify different ranges</a></aside>
+<aside>With semver you can use different characters to <a href="https://semver.npmjs.com/" class="o-typography-link--external" target="\_blank" rel="noopener">specify different ranges</a></aside>

 By requesting a component's version range, you'll have an up-to-date component as soon as we release it.

+#### Version conflicts

+Almost all Origami components are built on top of other Origami components.

+[o-message](https://registry.origami.ft.com/components/o-message), for example, relies on [o-buttons](https://registry.origami.ft.com/components/o-message), [o-colors](https://registry.origami.ft.com/components/o-colors), [o-icons](https://registry.origami.ft.com/components/o-icons) and [o-typography](https://registry.origami.ft.com/components/o-typography), which in turn have Origami dependencies of their own, which begins an elaborate dependency tree:

+<pre><code class="o-syntax-highlight--bash">o-message
+├── o-buttons
+│   ├── o-colors
+│   ├── o-icons
+│   │   ├── fticons
+│   │   └── o-assets
+│   └── o-normalise
+│       └── o-colors
+├── o-colors
+├── o-icons
+│   ├── fticons
+│   └── o-assets
+└── o-typography
+    ├── o-colors
+    ├── o-fonts
+    ├── o-grid
+    └── o-icons
+        ├── fticons
+        └── o-assets</code></pre>

+The full `o-message` dependency tree requires `o-colors` **four** times.
+In order to avoid downloading four different versions of `o-colors`, we will flatten the dependencies and try to find a version of `o-colors` that all of the components can use.
+This is possible because Origami components use [semver ranges](#how-to-request-a-versioned-component) to specify the versions of their dependencies.

+However, this can also lead to situations there there is no single version that satisfies all semver ranges.
+This happens primarily when different ranges for the same component are specified.

+If, for instance, `o-message` requires `o-colors@^2.3.4`, it will be compatible with any version between `v2.3.4` and below `v3.0.0`.

+If the `o-typography` dependency required `o-colors@^1.2.3`, any version above and including `o-colors@2.0.0` won't be compatible with the direct `o-colors` dependency (which is `v2.3.4` and above), and will cause a conflict.

+The only way to fix these conflicts is to ensure that the dependencies, and the dependencies within those dependencies, are all requiring the same ranges.

 ## COMPATIBILITY
 ### MUSTARDCUT